aquariumbio/aquarium/doc/Installation.md

 cp database_template.yml database.yml
 ```

-This is sufficient if you are running Aquarium with the default database, but,otherwise, you need to set up a MySQL server and associate a user name and password.
+This is sufficient if you are running Aquarium with the default database, but, otherwise, you need to set up a MySQL server and associate a user name and password.
 Note that you can set different database servers for different modes.
 (The `test` mode for Aquarium development testing should use the `sqlite3` server.)